-A safety surface certified for use in food storage areas
+A safety surface paint certified for use in food storage areas

 Watco Safety Coat Food Safe uses the latest polyaspartic resin technology for a high quality, highly wear resistant coating that has been tested and has EN71/3 and taint test certification.
 It will cure in refrigerated areas (down to -10ºC) where other conventional paints will fail to dry.